ScraperBox-Github/geetest-captcha-solver/readme.md

 ## Getting started

-To install all dependencies run
+To install all dependencies:
 ```
 npm i
 ```

-To run the program run
+To run the program:
 ```
 node index.js
 ```